mamedev/mame/docs/source/initialsetup/compilingmame.rst

 .. _compiling-macos:

-Apple MacOS
+Apple macOS
 -----------

 You'll need a few prerequisites to get started.
-Make sure you're on MacOS 10.14 Mavericks or later.
+Make sure you're on macOS 10.14 Mavericks or later.
 You will need SDL2 2.0.4 or later for OS X.

 * Install **Xcode** from the Mac App Store